Support your Desktop MFA users

-Ensure that you meet all of the Prerequisites before you attempt to troubleshoot Desktop MFA.
+Ensure that you meet the Before you begin before you attempt to resolve Desktop MFA issues.

 Reset Desktop MFA for all users

-Copy and run the following commands from terminal to reset Desktop MFA for all users.
+Copy and run the following commands from a terminal session to reset Desktop MFA for all users on the computer.

 sudo sqlite3 /Library/Application\ Support/com.okta.deviceaccess.servicedaemon/OktaDMFA "delete from enrollment"